At present, Iran is subject to a “Do Not Travel” advisory, and travel is not currently possible.

 Another early morning drive to Tehran (just over 450 km).
 En route you will visit the ancient city of Kashan where you will go to Fin Garden, a 16th to 19th classic Persian walled garden, full of flowing water and little pavilions.
 Enjoy lunch in Kashan followed by visits to one or two traditional palazzos.
 Arrive in Tehran late in the evening for a relaxing dinner and a well deserved night’s rest.

-Overnight Ibis Airport Hotel
+Overnight – Ibis Airport Hotel or similar

 Following breakfast, the day is yours at leisure until it is time to transfer to the airport for your onward flight.
 (B)